The Pill:

 Strong majorities support expanding coverage requirements for contraception to OTC options

 In 2024 “Opill,” a progestin-only pill often called the “mini-pill,” was the first birth control pill to be offered for sale on store shelves without a prescription.
-Watch the video for everything you need to know about this major advancement:

 Remove Barriers